ddeel/alpha/NewestREADME.md

 To stop the emulator and exit the virtualenv environment at the same time, close the command prompt window.

 To stop the emulator without closing the command prompt window, enter ```Control-C``` in the command prompt window.
-Note that the emulator might not stop until another API access is attempted.
+Note that the emulator might not appear to stop until another emulator API access is attempted.
 A web browser can be used to access the Redfish service root to force this to happen, if no other REST client is readily available.

 To exit the virtualenv environment without closing the command prompt window, the emulator must first be stopped, then enter ```deactivate``` in the command prompt window.